USEPA/sensortoolkit/docs/source/install.rst

 .. tip::

-  If you would like to return to the base environment the user must first deactivate the virtual environment.
+  If you would like to return to the base environment after finishing your project work, the user should deactivate the virtual environment.
   To deactivate the Conda virtual environment, type in the following in your CLI:

   .. code-block:: console